Springboks overpower Italy after early red card

 So, the dogfight in Turin, a town better known for Juventus and football.

-It was never sexy but this afternoon’s Test was compulsive viewing if you like your rugby messy, disjointed and, above all, hard as the Springboks won 32-14.
+It was never sexy but yesterday’s Test was compulsive viewing if you like your rugby messy, disjointed and, above all, hard as the Springboks won 32-14.

 It even became a little wild in the last 15 minutes as Italy scored a slick try from fullback Ange Capuozzo, the Boks hanging on grimly after they had galloped into a 20-9 lead midway through the second-half.